 Description and Range

-The body of the China rockfish is blue or black in color, mottled with yellow and some white.
-A very obvious yellow stripe, starting on the dorsal fin at about the third spine and running into and along the lateral line, is characteristic.
-The head spines are thick and the parietal ridges are very high and thick.
-This species has a relatively small mouth.
+The body of the China Rockfish is compact and can be blue or black in color, typically mottled with yellow and some white.
+The main distinguishing characteristic of this fish is an obvious yellow stripe which starts on the dorsal fin at around the third spine and runs down, diagonally into and along the lateral line.
+The space between the eyes is concave, the head spines are strong, but the head lacks spines above the eyes.

 Sensitivity to climate change

 The main sensitivity of China rockfish to climate change is likely to stem from changes to their prey base.
 Warmer ocean conditions could lead to decreases in prey (e.g., zooplankton) for both juveniles and adults, prompting decreases in adult fecundity and juvenile survival.
 Additionally, nearshore habitat loss due to sea level rise could impact juvenile survival, as juveniles tend to use nearshore habitat as nursery and foraging area.
 Deepwater coral habitat, which many adult rockfish use, may also decrease due to acidification, further reducing available habitat.
 Decreased oxygen levels may have direct physiological effects on China rockfish, leading to higher levels of mortality across various life stages.
 Due to their long life cycles and generation times, adults may be able to persist through short term pulses of negative ocean conditions (e.g., years with warmer sea surface temperature), though conversely, their low productivity could make it difficult for populations to recover from climate-related declines.

 - Decreased oxygen

 Rules and seasons

 Recreational harvest within Puget Sound has been closed.

 |4.19 lbs||Steven Ripley||Duncan Rock||July 11, 1989|